dsfx3d/recharm-fe-assessment/README.md

 - A counter below the form to balance the layout and hint entry limit.
 - Smooth scroll on adding URL field.
 - Quick animation on URL field entry to compliment smooth scrolling.
-- Show delete button on field hover only in pointer based displays.
+- Show delete button only when hovering over field in pointer based displays.
 - Always show delete button on touch displays.